AndrewKeig/supermyx/readme.md

 # supermyx

-supermyx is a highly oppionated RabbitMQ wrapper around node-amqp and can be configured to implement various messaging patterns:
+supermyx is a highly oppionated RabbitMQ wrapper around `node-amqp` and can be configured to implement various messaging patterns, including `work queues` and `publish subscribe`.

-- work queues
-- publish subscribe

 By default supermyx uses the RabbitMQ extension `publisher confirms`, which ensures a message is delivered to RabbitMQ.  supermyx is also configured to use `acks`, which ensure a message when pulled from a queue is acknowledged before removing it from the queue.

 supermyx will emit log messages at various intervals; so you can setup a handler listening to `worker:log`.

-The following is also included in the examples folder.

 ## Install

 ```
 $ npm install supermyx --save
 ```

+The following is also included in the examples folder.

 ## Work Queue